-When a customer, or even a prospective customer, calls a company during regular business hours, he or she generally has an expectation (and let’s face it, an understandable one) that the call will be answered.
-If the call cannot be answered right away, most consumers expect to at the very least be directed to a way to get the help they are seeking.
-And while this is especially true for businesses that consumers depend on for essential services, it applies across the board to a large extent, no matter what category of products or services the business might offer.
+When customers or even a prospective customers call companies during regular business hours, they generally expect the call will be answered.
+If the call cannot be answered right away, most consumers expect, at the very least, to be directed to a way to get the help they are seeking.
+And while this is especially true for businesses consumers depend on for essential services, it applies across the board, no matter what category of products or services the business might offer.

 - Lost sales: This threat can be especially damaging for businesses whose offerings are of high value, such as real estate agents, builders and contractors, law firms, auto sellers and auto mechanics.

 - Lost customers: While this could amount to a relatively minor loss of a one-time sale, it could also cause a much longer-term loss in revenues if it results in losing a customer with a high lifetime value.